kfjahnke/envutil/README.md

 each other.
 I leave this option for further development - another idea would be to introduce the in-plane transformation as a functional paramter, so that user code can 'slot in' such a transformation.
-The advantage of the 'biatan' transformation is that it transforms each 2X2 square to another 2X2 square - if one were to use e.g. spherical transformation, there would be redundant parts in several images.
+The advantage of the 'biatan6' transformation is that it transforms each 2X2 square to another 2X2 square - if one were to use e.g. spherical transformation, there would be redundant parts in several images.
 So with biatan transformation, each point in the cubemap has precisely one